hashicorp/terraform-aws-consul/modules/run-consul/README.md

       API](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html)).
     * Otherwise, log a warning, and set this to 1.
 This fallback is not recommended!

+* [client_addr](https://www.consul.io/docs/agent/options.html#client_addr): Set to 0.0.0.0 so you can access the client and UI endpoint on each EC2 Instance from the outside.

 * [datacenter](https://www.consul.io/docs/agent/options.html#datacenter): Set to the current AWS region (e.g.
   `us-east-1`), as fetched from [Metadata](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).